shadowcrest/shadowcrest/.github/ISSUE_TEMPLATE/bug_report.md

 **How To Reproduce**: Unless it is obvious, give step by step instructions on how to reproduce the bug.

 **Sources**: Link acceptable sources showing what the correct behavior is.

-Don't forget to add labels to your report before you submit it!